olga-terekhova/olga-terekhova.github.io/texts/aws-lambda-tg/aws-lambda-tg.md

 **To explore:** Public Lambda, attaching gateway to the VPC (https://aws.amazon.com/premiumsupport/knowledge-center/create-attach-igw-vpc/).

-**Possible solution with downsides:** Public Lambda with Elastic IP as public IP ( https://stackoverflow.com/questions/55771064/how-to-choose-elastic-ip-when-my-aws-lambda-function-execute )
+**Possible solution with downsides:** Public Lambda with Elastic IP as public IP attached to ENI: ( https://stackoverflow.com/questions/55771064/how-to-choose-elastic-ip-when-my-aws-lambda-function-execute )

-Instructions about ENI and EIP: https://stackoverflow.com/questions/50276852/lambda-function-within-vpc-doesnt-have-access-to-public-internet
+**Instructions about ENI and EIP:** https://stackoverflow.com/questions/50276852/lambda-function-within-vpc-doesnt-have-access-to-public-internet

 Will not work if parallel instances are run, because they create new ENI IDs.